citp/privacy-policy-historical/d/di/dis/discount-supplements.co.uk.md

-> *The following text is extracted and transformed from the discount-supplements.co.uk privacy policy that was archived on 2013-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130622063636id_/http%3A//www.discount-supplements.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the discount-supplements.co.uk privacy policy that was archived on 2013-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131221121751id_/http%3A//www.discount-supplements.co.uk/privacy) for the most accurate reproduction.*

 # Supplements | Protein | Creatine | Whey | Privacy Policy

-**Who We Are?
+Who We Are?

-**
-In this Privacy Policy references to "we" and "us" are to A1 Sports Ltd, 2 Anglia Way, Braintree, Essex, CM7 3RG, company number 53190001, registered office A1 Sports Ltd, 2 Anglia Way, Braintree, Essex, CM7 3RG.
+In this Privacy Policy references to "we" and "us" are to Discount Supplements Ltd, 2 Anglia Way, Braintree, Essex, CM7 3RG, company number 53190001, registered office Discount Supplements Ltd, 2 Anglia Way, Braintree, Essex, CM7 3RG.

- **What Information We Collect
+What Information We Collect
-**

 The information we collect via this website may include:
 1\.
 Any personal details you type in and submit, such as name, address, email address, etc.